 - All other duties as assigned.

-- Bachelor’s degree or higher preferred in social work or related field; minimum of (2) years relevant experience or commensurate work experience.
+- Bachelor’s degree or higher preferred in social work or related field; or a minimum of (5) years relevant work experience.

 - Must be at least 21 years of age.